Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe GeForce GTX 1060 is quite a bit (more or less 166%) better at AF than the GeForce GTX 560. (explain)
+Texel RateThe GeForce GTX 1060 is a lot (more or less 166%) faster with regards to texture filtering than the GeForce GTX 560. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison